TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

          string

    Description
-         Points to a field in the “rootline” which may contain a pointer to the “next-level” template.
+         Points to a field in the "rootline" which may contain a pointer to the "next-level" template.

-         See “templavoila” for example - uses this for the Page Template.
+         See "templavoila" for example - uses this for the Page Template.

 .. ###### END~OF~TABLE ######